LoginRadius/docs/content/references/sdk/java/index.md

+---
+title: "JAVA SDK"
+tags: ["JAVA", "SDK"]
+description: "A guide to impliment LoginRadius SDK in a JAVA application."
+---

 # JAVA SDK

-This document descripbes how to start using JAVA SDK and its various features.
+This document describes how to start using JAVA SDK and its various features.

 > **Note:** You must have JAVA JDK 8 or JDK 11 installed on your system.